instead-hub/instead/doc/stead3-en.md

 ### Use tags instead of names

-If you don't like to come up with unique names for the same type decorative objects you can use for such objects tags.
-Tags are set by the tag attribute and always begin with a '#'symbol:
+A decorative object may only appear in a single room.
+For objects like these, you can assign them a local name using the 'tag' attribute.
+By assigning a tag, you don't have to come up with a globally unique name.
+Strings assigned to the 'tag' attribute look like a name, but are preceeded by a '#' symbol.
+Even so, you refer to the object by its tag without a #:

 ```
 obj {